DrakeLab/willoughby-ringtail-diet/README.md

 * Anna Willoughby
 * Sydney Speir (CURO/ECOL4960R Spring 2021)
+* John Drake
 * Sonia Altizer

 ### Background:

-Like many generalist species, the diverse foraging strategies of ringtails (*Bassariscus astutus*) allow them to inhabit a wide range of ecoregions across North America.
-As omnivores, ringtails are known to eat a range of plants, insects, small mammals, and other food items.
-In this study, we conduct a literature review of ringtail diet studies (n=40) to describe the various plants, prey, and inorganic items consumed by ringtails, describe ringtail dietary diversity across ecoregions, and highlight gaps in the current understanding of ringtail diet.
-Studies were found through a systematic literature review and supplemented by other scholarly publications.
-Within each study, we documented identified diet items, their taxonomic rank, methods, sample size, and location.
-We hypothesize that fresh scat analysis will show the highest taxonomic richness, as it experiences less environmental degradation than other physical examination methods.
-We also document unique diet items found in observational studies to describe their usefulness in dietary analysis studies.
-Finally, we conduct a comparison of diets to understand differences in ringtail diet composition.
-This study sheds light informs the dietary diversity of a flexible mesocarnivore and the factors that influence omniviry.
+Like many generalist species, the diverse foraging strategies of ringtails (*Bassariscus astutus*) allow them to inhabit a wide range across North America.
+Ringtails are exceptional omnivores, known to eat a range of plants, insects, small mammals, and other food items.
+In this study, we conduct a literature review of ringtail diet studies (n=40) to describe the various plants, prey, and inorganic items consumed by ringtails.
+From these population-level diets, we explore how ringtail dependence on different diet items is dictated by habitat features, such as location, resource availability, overlap with people, and competition.
+We describe for each ringtail population a value of diet generalism (sp50) at different taxonomic resolution, species up to class,

 ### Research questions:
  1) What is the diet of ringtails?
- 2) How flexibile is ringtail omnivory?
+   *Predictions*
+    - Ringtails will exhibit the hollow curve common of vertebrate diets, however, we expect variation in the dimensions of this trend based on study location and methods.
+ 2) Do environmental factors modify ringtail diet generalism?
+    *Predictions*
+    - Indiscriminate eaters: Ringtails will exhibit increased generalism in more resource-rich environments
+    - Niche Specialism: Ringtails will exhibit decreased generalism when competitors are high.
+    - Staples and Supplements: Ringtails will exhibit decreased generalism when competitors are high.
+  3)  Do environmental factors modify ringtail diet omnivory?
+     *Predictions*
+    - Diet switching: The dominant diet class will be dependent on environmental factors
+    - Ringtails will always exhibit the same dominance of diet class, regardless of location.

 ### Study design:

-#### Study
+Ringtail diet studies were found through a systematic literature review and supplemented by other scholarly publications.
+Within each study, we documented identified diet items, relative abundance, study methods, sample size, and location.
+Each diet items' taxonomy was harmonized to the ITIS authority, and assigned a taxonomic rank.

+We will examine how the biogeographic and anthropogenic habitat traits influence ringtail diet generalism.
+First, we will construct diet abundance-rank curves for each ringtail population and calculate sp50 value for several different taxonomic resolutions.

+## Analysis
+We will construct a general linear model to evaluate environmental impacts on ringtail diet generalism:

+$$
+\begin{aligned}
+sp50 ~ latitude + resource richness + competitors + anthropogenic
+\end{aligned}
+$$

+### Caveats
+- need to limit variables due to small sample size
+- Can I control for study size or duration, since this will bias results?
+- how to calculate resource availability?
+- how to calculate competitors?
+- more appropriate to do a lot of correlations

 ---